 - Summary and conclusions.

 My friend and busienss partner Andrzej Partyka was a great influencer to this series.
-He will publish article #3 and #4 on his SAP blog, we will keep you posted.
-Every two weeks we will publish one part of it.
-Is the current market approach correct?
 We invite you to read the article and learn more on the subject of mitigating controls.

 I encourage you to read it